3L0C/wk/README.md

 Which-Key source (`wks`) files are the driving force behind `wk`.
 The syntax is novel but provides a flexible means to manage and express key chords.
-Below is an introduction to the `wks` syntax to get users up and running.
-For a deep dive, see the [man](man/wks.5.org) page.

 ## Comments

-In `wks` files, comments can be added using the `#` character.
-When a `#` is encountered, it signifies the start of a comment.
-The comment extends from the `#` character until the end of the line.
-It's important to note that the `#` character is treated as a literal character within descriptions and commands and does not indicate the start of a comment in those contexts.
+In `wks` files, comments can be added using the pound character (`#`).
+When a pound character is encountered, it signifies the start  of a comment.
+The comment extends from the pound character until the end of the line.
+It's important to note that the pound character is treated as a literal character within descriptions and commands and does not indicate the start of a comment in those contexts.

 ## Key Chords